Add Auth Endpoints

 Session Endpoint

-The Session Endpoint will check that the incoming request has a valid session, and, if so, it will return a response containing the user's session data.
-The Session Endpoint serves two primary purposes:
+The Session Endpoint verifies that an incoming request contains a valid session and, if so, returns a response that includes the user's session data.
+This endpoint is used primarily by the frontend for the following two purposes:

-- It provides a way for the frontend to check whether the user has a valid session.
+1. To allow the frontend to determine whether the user has a valid session.

 # src/routes/auth_routes.py (continued)